 In some instances, it won’t.

-The whole ‘food is medicine’ popularity parallels our obsession with foods and products that are artisanal, heirloom, clean, wholesome, locally-grown, and natural, as much of that is just bullshit.
+The whole ‘food is medicine’ popularity parallels our obsession with foods and products that are artisanal, heirloom, clean, wholesome, locally-grown, and natural, as much of that is just BS.
 Using food as medicine is essentially throwing it back to when all people ate was ancient grains and vegetables from their backyards, and didn’t have the medicines we have now.

 Wasn’t that time really amazing for health?